Brake Disc MOT Advisory vs Failure UK

 An MOT advisory (formally Minor defect post-2018) means the car passes the MOT and the certificate is valid for the full 12 months.
 There is no legal deadline to fix the issue.
 The advisory is the inspector's professional opinion that the brake disc is close enough to the failure threshold that it will likely fail at the next MOT if not addressed.

 In practice, brake discs do not wear suddenly.
-A disc 1 to 2mm above manufacturer minimum at one MOT will typically reach minimum in 6,000 to 15,000 miles of normal driving.
-If you drive 10,000 miles per year, that's 7 to 18 months before the disc reaches failure threshold.
-Planning the replacement for 6 to 9 months out gives buffer for unexpected wear acceleration (towing, terrain change, driving style change).
+A disc flagged as an early-wear advisory at one MOT will usually have many thousands of miles of life left, but the wear is one-directional and will keep progressing.
+Planning the replacement over the next 6 to 9 months gives buffer for unexpected wear acceleration (towing, terrain change, driving style change) without paying for premature work.

 Treating an advisory as immediately urgent is over-spending.
 A garage that pressures you to do the work on the day of the MOT despite an advisory category is being aggressive on revenue.
 Equally, ignoring an advisory for two MOT cycles and having to scramble for a same-day repair after a failure is the failure-mode to avoid.
 The middle path of planning the work for the next 6 to 9 months is right.